 Types of Plastics Used for Construction Applications

-There are several popular kinds of plastic that can be used for building projects, many of which can be found right here at A&C Plastics.
+There are several popular types of plastics that can be used for building projects, many of which can be found right here at A&C Plastics.

 Acrylic is known for its great optical clarity, scratch resistance and rigidity.
 As such, it is often used for light fixtures, LCD screens, windows and other applications that call for transparent sheeting.
 It can also be used for less obvious items like sinks, concrete coating and paint.